 About Amantani Island

-Isla Amantani is the largest natural island on the Peruvian side of the lake, extending over 9 km2 and housing about 10 quechua-speaking communities across the entire region.
+Amantani Island is the largest natural island on the Peruvian side of the lake, extending over 9 km2 and housing about 10 Quechua-speaking communities across the entire region.
 It is located 40 kilometers away from Puno and can be easily reached on a 2-hour boat trip.
+The island comprises an authentic setting completely isolated from the outskirts of Lake Titicaca.

-Nowadays, local farmers use these terraced hillsides to plant wheat, quinoa, potatoes and other vegetables.
+Long before the Inca civilization, two cultures ruled these lands, leaving spectacular agricultural terraces that have been worked on ever since.
+Nowadays, local farmers use these terraced hillsides to plant wheat, quinoa, potatoes, and other vegetables.
 The low-pacing life of the island will leave you captivated from as soon as you glance at it.

 Each family contributes to the economy of the island in different aspects, something you’ll know about with the homestay experience.
 Isla Amantani has an extensive cultural expression influenced by ancient societies and also the Spanish conquest.
-However, the Andean mysticism has remained deeply-rooted in the hearts of a society that fought hard to keep their ancestral culture alive.
+However, the Andean mysticism has remained deeply rooted in the hearts of a society that fought to keep its ancestral culture alive.

-Although the peasant dress imposed by the Spanish colonizers got stuck on their day-to-day attire, they modified it in such a way where they represent many of their traditions, beliefs and identity with beautiful patterns and colors.
+Although the peasant dress imposed by the Spanish colonizers got stuck on their day-to-day attire, they modified it in such a way that they represented many of their traditions, beliefs, and identity with beautiful patterns and colors.
+Also, the island holds two archeological sites called Pachamama and Pachatata, just keep in mind that are closed all year round except for the third Thursday of January.

-Also, the island holds two archeological sites called Pachamama and Pachatata, these are closed all year round except for the third thursday of january, when they celebrate and perform a gratitude ritual to Earth and Heaven.
+On that date, locals celebrate and perform a gratitude ritual to Earth and Heaven.
 Tourists are welcome to see the ceremony and also watch the sunrise from the Pachamama Archeological Site.

 Amantani Island Homestay Experience

 Later, we’ll go all the way to Amantani Island, where you’ll be surrounded by the unique scenery of the place.
 Here you’ll get involved in their daily activities, immersing yourself in the lively culture of the islanders.
+The accommodation in Amantani Island is basic, remember that you’ll be staying with a local family that doesn’t speak English.

+However, they will be very happy to welcome you into their world and teach you a bit more about their daily activities and ancient beliefs.
 Remember that this island is completely isolated from the outside world, some buildings may not have electricity or running water.
 The economy of Amantani mostly depends on agricultural production and tourism.

+If you want to bring a gift for your hosts, it’s much better to bring food staples or school supplies, rather than sweets or sugar.
+It’s difficult to get dental care on Amantani.
 Also, you’ll be able to trek all the way up to one of the archeological sites of the islands so you can watch the sunset from the highest point of the lake located over 4,000 meters above sea level.

-On the next day, you’ll explore the authentic Taquile island, a place full of ancient traditions home to the most beautiful traditional textiles in the region.
+On the next day, you’ll explore the authentic Taquile island, a place full of ancient traditions and home to the most beautiful traditional textiles in the region.
 This island is known as the happiest place on Lake Titicaca thanks to their life philosophy.

 Taquileans run their society based on the Inca moral code “Ama sua, ama llulla, ama quella,” which means “do not steal, do not lie, do not be lazy.”
 Their economy is almost entirely based on tourism though agriculture and fishing are part of the community’s assets.